July 9, 2025

 Subscribe to the Premed Catalyst Newsletter

-This guide breaks down what actually makes a program easier to get into and gives you a list of 18 MD and DO schools that offer a real shot for applicants with lower numbers.
-You’ll also learn the truth about Caribbean schools, how to avoid getting scammed by shady programs, and what to do if your GPA or MCAT isn’t where it needs to be yet.
+This guide breaks down what actually makes a program more attainable and gives you a list of 18 MD and DO schools where lower-stat applicants still get accepted.
+You’ll also learn the truth about Caribbean schools, how to avoid programs that look good on paper but hurt you long-term, and what to do if your GPA or MCAT isn’t where it needs to be yet.

 There’s this persistent idea floating around online that somewhere out there is a secret list of “easy” med schools.
 Schools where the GPA cutoff is low, the MCAT doesn’t matter, and you can slide in if you just check a few boxes.